FabPrez/graspnet_ros/README.md

 To use the virtual environment inside your ROS 2 workspace:

-1. Open the `setup.cfg` file of the package.
+1. Open the `setup.cfg` or create it inside the package.
 2. Add the following section (or edit it if it already exists):

    ```ini